⭐️ Decoding OpenAI Evals

 Why use Evals?

-While we use evals to measure the accuracy of any LLM system, there are 3 key ways they become extremely useful for any app in production.
+While we use evals to measure the accuracy of any LLM system, there are 3 key ways they become extremely useful for any AI app in production.

 1. As part of the CI/CD Pipeline